 Optional Practical Training (OPT) temporarily allows international students with an F-1 visa to work up to 12 months concerning their major of study.
 They are eligible for OPT after completing their first academic year.
 OPT can be completed both before or after completing your studies, but it’s important to remember that it is allowed only for 12 months.

-International students with an F-1 visa who have completed degrees in certain science, technology, engineering and mathematics (STEM) are eligible for a 24-month extension.
+International students with an F-1 visa who have completed degrees in STEM are eligible for a 24-month extension.
 This is referred to as the STEM OPT extension.